vinceskahan/v5wiki/acuritebridge.md

 In the listen approach, the bridge is fooled into sending data to a computer that appears to be myacurite.com.
 Data sent by the bridge are decoded then fed into weeWX.

-This is typically implemented by creating a local DNS entry that maps hubapi.myacurite.com to a the network address of a local computer.
+This is typically implemented by creating a local DNS entry that maps the acurite server to a the network address of a local computer.
 Then weeWX runs on the local computer, receiving and decoding the data sent by the bridge.
 In a slight variation of this approach, a web server on the local computer runs a PHP script to receive the data, then the PHP script transfers the data to weeWX, typically by an intermediate file.

 ## Some details about how the bridge works